mridul037/mridul037/README.md

 **Quote of the hour:**

-The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-~ Terry Winograd
+~ Edsger W. Dijkstra
 <pre>

 </pre>